rootstrap/yaaf/README.md

 ### #save

 The `#save` method will run validations.
 If it's invalid it will return `false`, otherwise it will save all the models within a DB transaction and return `true`.
+Models that were `#marked_for_destruction?` will be destroyed instead of saved, this can be done by calling `#mark_for_destruction` on an `ActiveRecord` model.

 Defined callbacks will be called in the following order:
 - `before_validation`